microsoft/playwright/docs/src/trace-viewer-intro-csharp-java-python.md

 ## Opening the trace

 You can open the saved trace using the Playwright CLI or in your browser on [`trace.playwright.dev`](https://trace.playwright.dev).
 Make sure to add the full path to where your `trace.zip` file is located.
-This should include the `test-results` directory followed by the test name and then `trace.zip`.

 ```bash java
 mvn exec:java -e -D exec.mainClass=com.microsoft.playwright.CLI -D exec.args="show-trace trace.zip"